-On 15 September 2017, the Company announced that had signed an Earn-In Agreement with Piccadilly Gold Mine Holdings Limited to gain access to 174.35sq/km surrounding the mining lease at Piccadilly.
+During the year, the Company announced that had signed an Earn-In Agreement with Piccadilly Gold Mine Holdings Limited to gain access to 174.35sq/km surrounding the mining lease at Piccadilly.
 The Agreement provided that EPMs 16198 and 18322 would be under the operational control of Cannindah Resources Limited.
 Key terms of the agreement were as follows:

-- Phase 1 Earn-In \$400,000 to be spent on mining and exploration activities within ML 1442 and EPM's 16198 and 18322 in the 6-month period commencing on the Effective Date to earn a 12.5% contractual interest in the Piccadilly Project. - Phase 2 Earn-In a further \$400,000 to be spent on mining and exploration activities within ML 1442 and EPM's 16198 and 18322 in the 18 month period commencing on the Effective Date to earn an additional 12.5% contractual interest.
+- Phase 1 Earn-In \$400,000 to be spent on mining and exploration activities within ML 1442 and EPM's 16198 and 18322 in the 6-month period commencing on the Effective Date to earn a 12.5% contractual interest in the Piccadilly Project.
+The Phase 1 Earn- in was completed in March 2018. - Phase 2 Earn-In a further \$400,000 to be spent on mining and exploration activities within ML 1442 and EPM's 16198 and 18322 in the 18-month period commencing on the Effective Date to earn an additional 12.5% contractual interest.
 The Phase 2 Earn-in must include at least 4 diamond drill holes on the EPM's.
-If the Phase 2 Earn-In is not completed the Company will relinquish all interest in the project. - At its option, the Company may enter into the Phase 3 Earn-In under which an additional \$2.2 million must be spent within the 48 month period of the Effective Date on exploration and mining and a mineral resource of at least 250,000 ounces of gold or gold equivalent must be established to earn an additional 50% interest to bring the total interest to 75%..
+If the Phase 2 Earn-In is not completed the Company will relinquish all interest in the project. - At its option, the Company may enter into the Phase 3 Earn-In under which an additional \$2.2 million must be spent within the 48-month period of the Effective Date on exploration and mining and a mineral resource of at least 250,000 ounces of gold or gold equivalent must be established to earn an additional 50% interest to bring the total interest to 75%.